Haiku and Happiness - - - Happiness and Haiku

 This is different from SHA HAI (haiku), in as much as it includes all forms of short poetry with the rhythm of five seven five (go shichi go).
 It is becoming quite popular now, since everyone has a cellphone with camera and can send his composition to his BLOG from everywhere in Japan.

-five seven five is the rhythm of the Japanese soul, as one poet has put it.
+five seven five is the rhythm of the Japanese soul,

 For more information, read